l1990790120/l1990790120.github.io/content/post/2016-04-04-Resume-Share.md

 - Working closely with product, data science and business partners to "modernize" Capital One's Identity and Fraud tech and data stack in Account Opening.
 Champion ML/DS development over manual business rules.
 - Leading and contributing to major re-architecture of identity and fraud tech stack to enable data streaming for data analytics and downstream fraud DS/ML development.
 Develop automated and self-service policy experimentation framework to help identify areas of improvements to reduce customer frictions and minimize fraud losses.
-- Driving conversations between engineering and DS teams.
-Lead and contribute to DS work automation for model evaluation, assess and validate internal and external identity/fraud risk data sources or vendors.
+- Driving conversations between engineering, business/product teams.
+Coordinating end to end data and analytics planning to execution efforts between teams from backend application implementations, identify valuable data elements to metrics and dashboards development.
-- Contribute to Capital One Retail Bank's overall ML stack and strategy.
+- Participate in Capital One Retail Bank's overall ML stack discussions.
 Research and evaluate external and internal DS/ML toolings.

 **Senior Data Engineer**, Deloitte Digital, New York, NY
 2019-05 to 2020-03